 Weight and maintenance

-With a weight of around 470 g (16.6 ounces) for size US 13 EE (EUR 47 or UK 12) these trail runners are a bit on the heavy side, especially when compared to lightweight competitors such as Altra Lone Peak 6 or Brooks Catamount.
+With a weight of around 470 g (16.6 ounces) for size US 13 EE (EUR 47 or UK 12) these trail runners are a bit on the heavy side, especially when compared to lightweight competitors such as Salomon Speedcross 6, Altra Lone Peak 7 or Brooks Cascadia 17.
 The weight of trail running shoes can vary depending on the specific design and features of the shoe.
 In general, trail running shoes tend to be slightly heavier than road running shoes due to the added support and protection they provide for the foot.
-A typical trail running shoe of this size can weigh anywhere from around 340 g (12 oz) to 567 g (20 oz), depending on the construction of the shoe.
+A typical trail running shoe of this size can weigh anywhere from less than 340 g (12 oz) to around 510-567 g (18-20 oz), depending on the construction of the shoe.
 Of course, those offering superior protection for the foot are typically heavier.

 It’s important to choose a trail running shoe that provides the right balance of support, protection, and weight for your needs and the type of terrain you will be running on.
 More often than not, a few extra ounces are not a big deal if the shoe is reliable, i.e. stable and protective.

-They’re easy to clean and maintain in good condition to stay serviceable.
-The dirt comes out easily with washing.
+They’re easy to clean and maintain in good condition for continued use.
+Dirt comes off easily with washing.
 We say it often but, proper care in a timely manner is really a must if you wish to extend the life of hiking footwear.
 Also, it is important to mention that these shoes are made for mountain running and hiking so avoid wearing them around the city.
 Yes, they are very comfortable for walking but the pavement will shorten their lifespan pretty fast.

 For when water resistance is needed (which happens less often than most people expect), we recommend the Ultra Raptor II Mid GTX as this pair of boots has very similar characteristics and features but also a Gore-Tex membrane.

-The usual price of the Ultra Raptor II by La Sportiva is $155, which is around the average for top-quality trail running shoes (competitors offering similar performance such as the Salomon Speedcross 6 and La Sportiva Bushido II cost $140 and $145 respectively).
-The GTX version and the Leather GTX have a reliable waterproof breathable Gore-Tex membrane inside and cost $25-30 more.
-There are also two high-cut versions – La Sportiva Ultra Raptor II Mid GTX whose price is around $200 and La Sportiva Ultra Raptor II Mid Leather GTX.
-The latter version is $10 more expensive than the Mid GTX.
+The regular price for the La Sportiva Ultra Raptor II is $165, which is around the average price range for top-quality trail running shoes.
+Comparable models like the Salomon Speedcross 6 and La Sportiva Bushido II are priced at $145 and $155, respectively.
+The GTX version and the Leather GTX come with a reliable waterproof breathable Gore-Tex membrane inside and cost an additional $25-30.
+There are also two high-cut versions available – the La Sportiva Ultra Raptor II Mid GTX priced at around $200, and the La Sportiva Ultra Raptor II Mid Leather GTX, which is $20 more expensive.
 If you need water resistance and extra arch support, it’s more than reasonable to consider one of these two models.